Laravel Directory structure for beginners

 factories/ – Generate fake data for testing.

-public/
+๐ public/

-๐This is the only folder visible to the user in the browser.
+This is the only folder visible to the user in the browser.

 index.php is the file that starts Laravel.